On Jan. 18, 1968, singer and actress Eartha Kitt spoke the truth at a White House luncheon meeting on crime and juvenile delinquency.

 …if you tell the truth – in a country that says you’re entitled to tell the truth – you get your face slapped and you get put out of work.

-Read more about Earth Kitt’s political moment at the White House and about how the CIA tracked her afterward.
 In 1968, on WGBH Boston, Howard Zinn offered a guest editorial where he nominated Eartha Kitt for Woman of the Year and Dr. Benjamin Spock for Man of the Year because “both refused to play the game” by speaking out against the Vietnam War.

 Renee Poussaint interviewed Eartha Kitt about the “White House Incident” for the Visionary Project.
 Posted below, it is a well worth watching.